 Since then BSRIA has produced revisions to this publication, with the most recent in 2012 (please see attached to this document).

 The revisions have come from feedback from engineers in the field and from laboratory trends.

-At 4i we have a wealth of experience when it comes to pre commissioning chemical cleaning of new pipework systems, from Hospitals, Offices, Schools and Pharmaceutical sectors, we have also been heavily involved in large District Heating scheme projects.
+At 4i Water Services, we have a wealth of experience when it comes to pre commissioning chemical cleaning of new pipework systems ranging from: Hospitals, Offices, Schools and Pharmaceutical sectors.
+We have also been heavily involved in large District Heating scheme projects.